Gods, spirits and demons of the kingdom of Chu (6ème-3ème S. BC)

 Gods, spirits and demons of the kingdom of Chu (6st- 3st s.
 BC.
 AD), lecture by Alain Thote, director of studies, École pratique des Hautes Études.

 How were gods, spirits and demons represented in ancient China?
-This was the question asked at the origin of this conference.
-For a long time, there has been no temple of pre-imperial China, nor monuments, let alone religious statues.
+This was the question posed at the origin of this conference.
+For a long time now, there have not been any temple in pre-imperial China, nor monuments, let alone religious statues.
 The contrast with Egypt, Mesopotamia and Greece is from this point of view quite striking.
-Based on this observation, Alain Thote indicated that up to 6st s.
+Based on this observation, Alain Thote indicated that until the 6st s.
 BC.
 AD, the kingdom of Chu was no exception.
 In spite of the cults rendered to his gods, there were no carved or painted works representing them.
 It's only in the course of 6st s.
 BC.
 J. - C. that gradually sculptures and images appeared.
 For the most part, and this applies to all countries in the Chinese world up to 500 av.
 BC, the religion was turned towards the ancestors, but these were never figured: their names were written on tablets placed on the altar of the ancestral temple, which was enough to show their existence.
 The importance of the worship that was dedicated to them was reflected in the architecture of the temples whose archeology sometimes raises traces in the ground and in the bronze production of sets of ritual vases and bells for ceremonies.
 In China, each ancestor was in itself a kind of protective god of the lineage.

 Thanks to manuscripts discovered in the kingdom of Chu, we know that the inhabitants of the region of the middle course of the Blue River honored not only their ancestors, but also all kinds of gods, and they resorted to divination.
 They consulted diviners in many circumstances, especially when their lives were in danger.
 This is the case, for example, of a man related to the royal family of Chu who served there as Minister of Justice until his death in 316 BC.
 In his tomb were deposited archives of divination and indications on the sacrifices to offer to the gods in order to cure of the disease which was to prevail.
 Concerned about the deterioration of his condition, the man questioned fate during the last two years of his life.
 These day-to-day registers bring us a lot of light on the divinatory practices and bonds that the inhabitants of Chu maintained with their ancestors, but also with their gods.
 About a hundred deities are mentioned, which is a revelation for researchers, because their name does not appear in the texts transmitted to us by the literate tradition.